choojun/choojun.github.io/wsl.md

 ### K. [HBase Installation and Configuration](wsl_hbase)
 ![hbase](https://github.com/choojun/choojun.github.io/assets/6356054/bb45df8d-cfca-4cf2-abf1-9520ee683a4e)
 --> It is an open-source, distributed, time-series, non-relational database modeled after Google's Bigtable: A Distributed Storage System for Structured Data.
+It is also known as an NoSQL key/value database on Hadoop.
 You need it when you require random, real-time access to your big data, including very large tables with billions of rows and millions of columns, running on clusters of commodity hardware and Hadoop (with HDFS).

 ### L. [HappyBase Installation and Configuration](wsl_happybase)
 ![happybase](https://github.com/choojun/choojun.github.io/assets/6356054/b4fa6fea-61a0-44e4-b62e-a97584cfe798)